County Meath Ireland · Co. Meath · Laytown Save · Share

 Nov-Feb

-Cold, wind off the Atlantic, storms possible.
-The sea claims the beach for weeks at a time.
-The village closes in on itself.
+Cold, hard wind off the Irish Sea, storms rolling up the strand.
+The sea claims most of the beach at high water.
+The two pubs keep going; the rest of the village turns in on itself.

 ◐ Mind yourself